Malassu/full-stack-books/README.md

 ## Running the application
 1. Execution requires: Docker and Docker Compose
-2. Run application locally by executing `docker-compose up` (optionally with `sudo` and `--build`) in the project root folder
+2. Run application locally by executing `docker-compose up` (optionally with `sudo` and `--build`) in the project root folder.
+Note: if you wish to rerun the application with Docker Compose after pressing CTRL+C, run `docker-compose down` before rerunning `docker-compose up`.
 3. Application can now be accessed at http://localhost (default HTTP port 80).
 The database is available at port 5432 and the Python Flask backend is running at port 5000